Muse (EP): Promotion and release

 Muse was released on Dennis Smith's own independent record label Dangerous Records on 11 May 1998.
 The retail version was limited to 999 hand-numbered copies, while an additional 251 non-numbered promotional copies were produced for distribution to media contacts.
 Smith commented about the release that "I wasn't interested in making money selling records.
 That release was a pure statement of intent to the music industry, a way of raising [Muse's] profile".
 It was sold in a number of local independent record shops in Devon (such as KMA in Torquay and Solo in Exeter), as well as made available by mail order.
 The EP's artwork was created by the band's drummer Dominic Howard, who arranged three photocopied sections of his face into a "wonky visage".
 For promotional purposes, another copy of the EP was pressed with the title Sawmills Promo, featuring the same track listing (except for "Escape", which featured its original title of "Escape Your Meaningless").
+The EP was included as part of Muse's 2019 boxset, Origin of Muse, which covered Muse's early releases and their first two studio albums.
+As part of Record Store Day, the EP was rereleased on limited edition 12" vinyl on 18 April 2026.